ADVANTICS/documentation/charge-controllers/evcc_orion_bms/orion_bms_integration.md

 ![messages_to_add.PNG](images/messages_to_add.png)

+> [!NOTE]
-> [!Note] for the signals 'Maximum Pack CCL' and 'Pack Current' you should change the 'field length' to 2 bytes.
+> For the signals 'Maximum Pack CCL' and 'Pack Current' you should change the 'field length' to 2 bytes.

-# Provide Signals not supported by the BMS:
+## Provide Signals not supported by the BMS

 Some signals are not supported by the BMS.
 The solution for that is to provide the missing signals as follows: